-5.4 General format of a CAM.
-88 5.5 5.6 Architecture of the CPS [2] 90 be detected with radars from a vehicle.
+5.4 General format of a CAM 88 5.5 Architecture of the CPS [2] 90 5.6 Awareness of non-connected objects.
+In this scenario, pedestrians are not equipped with a V2X transmitter, but their presence can be detected with radars from a vehicle.
 This information is relayed to other network participants via the sending of a CPM [1] 92 5.7 CPMs also convey information regarding hazardous road objects such as potholes, puddles, tree branches or other road equipment [1].
 92 5.8 CPMs can also be broadcast by aggregating information, includ- ing from CAMs and proprietary sensors.
 This is usually done at RSUs stationed at locations that usually witness complex traffic situations such as intersections where the position and dynamics of vehicles needed to be accurately tracked [1] 93 5.9 Functional relations between data fusion, LDM and CPS in most designs.
-Alternative designs exist, for example, separate percep- tion database for data fusion can be used when it is not helpful to incorporate own sensor data into improving the estimates from V2X messages.
-94 5.10 Format of a general CPM [2].
-94 5.11 Simulated Channel Busy Ratio (CBR) of Highway Scenarios with CPM Transmission set to different beacon frequency values [3].
-96 5.12 ETSI DCC states.
-Each state can only be reached by its neigh- ~ ~ boring state.
-98 5.13 With feedback mechanism, LIMERIC can use the individual mes- sage rate $r_k$ to control the CBR to the target reference value $r{C,ref}$ using the error feedback $e_r = r_C - r{C,ref}$ .
-The gains $\alpha, \beta$ help the 00 F 1 4 system converge, as well as stabilizing the estimate of the CBR 99 5.14 Lossy and lossless reconstruction of the original signal (an image) after compression.
-Notice that in lossy compression, the quality of the signal degrades; while in lossless compression, the quality 102 Г 1 Г stays the same. $\dots$ 102 5.15 The Douglas-Peucker approximates any curve (represented by a discrete high dimensional vector - in red) with a set of points such that the lines (in green) connecting these points he closest to the 102 5 16 Usual approach found in the literature to reduce channel utilize 103 5.10 tion of two starts information transmission 104 5 17 The new enpress prepaged in this discertation convex a dual func 104 5.17 tion.
-The predictive compression scheme also controls conception Information is only required to be retransmitted if the deviation from the prediction is significant 105 105
+Alternative designs exist, for example, separate percep- tion database for data fusion can be used when it is not helpful to incorporate own sensor data into improving the estimates from V2X messages 94 5.10 Format of a general CPM [2] 94 5.11 Simulated Channel Busy Ratio (CBR) of Highway Scenarios with CPM Transmission set to different beacon frequency values [3] 96 5.12 ETSI DCC states.
+Each state can only be reached by its neigh- boring state 98 5.13 With feedback mechanism, LIMERIC can use the individual mes- sage rate r_k to control the CBR to the target reference value $r{C,ref}$ using the error feedback $e_r = r_C - r{C,ref}$.
+The gains α, β help the system converge, as well as stabilizing the estimate of the CBR 99 5.14 Lossy and lossless reconstruction of the original signal (an image) after compression.
+Notice that in lossy compression, the quality of the signal degrades; while in lossless compression, the quality stays the same 102 5.15 The Douglas-Peucker approximates any curve (represented by a discrete high dimensional vector - in red) with a set of points such that the lines (in green) connecting these points lie closest to the 103 5.16 Usual approach found in the literature to reduce channel utiliza- tion of trajectory information transmission 104 5.17 The new approach proposed in this dissertation serves a dual func- tion.
+The predictive compression scheme also controls congestion.
+Information is only required to be retransmitted if the deviation from the prediction is significant 105